vexyl/MCHawk/README.md

 apt-get install g++ make libsfml-dev libboost-all-dev libssl-dev libz-dev
 ```

-and then `cd` into source directory run
+and then `cd` into the source directory and run

 ```
 make
 ```

-the binary will output in *./bin/Release*
+the binary will output to *./bin/Release*

 The release version sends a heartbeat to classicube by default.
 Edit *./bin/Release/config.ini* to change it.